siddharth-narayan/siddharth-narayan/README.md

 ## Hello!
 Hi!
 I'm Siddharth - I enjoy working on challenging problems, especially ones involving performance, system design, and infrastructure.
-I value clean, understandable code, stability, and reproducibilty, and well designed systems.
+I value clean, understandable code, stability, reproducibilty, and well designed systems.
 I have a wide area of skills and understanding, from frontend and backend to server management, networking and devOps.

 ## Experience
 I have experience in many languages, with a lot of langauages, frameworks, and services, most of which are small projects not worth putting on Github.
 If you don't see it here, there's still a good chance I have experience with it!
-I'll just list a couple thing you won't see much of here but that I have significant experience in.
+I'll just list a couple technologies you won't see much of here but that I have significant experience in.

 - NginX
 - Java